 The challenge of case interview math usually consists of two components.
 First, you need to derive and lay out a path to get to the desired result.
 Second, you need to do the calculations to get to the actual numbers.

 A word of caution for mental mathematicians.
-Write everything down.
+Write everything down, even when you are doing mental calculations.
 When you make a mistake while calculating mentally you will face a serious problem.
 You have no track record of your mistake and would have to re-do all calculations.
 It is also more difficult to spot your own mistakes in time, which could save you.

 Now that we have discussed the process, let’s discuss the skills needed that help you ace case math.

 90% of case interview math problems fall into one of the following categories and should help you come up with a recommendation on

 - Market or segment sizing (e.g., ”how many sports cars can be sold in China in the next 5 years”)

 - Operational calculations and decisions (e.g., ”if we reduced the lead time for each production step by 15%, how much time would we save in total?”)